Magnus Konow

 Magnus Andreas Thulstrup Clasen Konow (1 September 1887 – 25 August 1972) was a Norwegian sailor who competed in the 1908 Summer Olympics, in the 1912 Summer Olympics, in the 1920 Summer Olympics, in the 1928 Summer Olympics, in the 1936 Summer Olympics, and in the 1948 Summer Olympics.

-In 1908 he was a crew member of the Norwegian boat Fram which finished fourth in the 8 metre class competition.
-Four years later he won the gold medal as a crew member of the Norwegian boat Magda IX in the 12 metre class.
+In 1908, he was a crew member of the Norwegian boat Fram which finished fourth in the 8 metre class competition.
+Four years later, he won the gold medal as a crew member of the Norwegian boat Magda IX in the 12 metre class.

-In 1920 he won his second gold medal as part of the Norwegian boat Sildra.
-In his fourth Olympic Games he was a crew member of the Norwegian Noreg which finished fourth in the 8 metre class competition.
+In 1920, he won his second gold medal as part of the Norwegian boat Sildra.
+In his fourth Olympic Games, he was a crew member of the Norwegian Noreg, which finished fourth in the 8 metre class competition.
 He won his third medal at the 1936 Olympics as helmsman of the Norwegian Lully II.
 They won silver in the 6 metre class event.
 His son Karsten Konow was one of the crew members.

-His sixth and last Olympic appearance was 1948 at the London Games.
+His sixth and last Olympic appearance was in 1948 at the London Games.
 He was the helmsman of the Norwegian boat Apache which finished fourth in the 6 metre class competition.

 He is one of only five athletes who have competed in the Olympics over a span of 40 years, along with fencer Ivan Joseph Martin Osiier, sailors Paul Elvstrøm and Durward Knowles and showjumper Ian Millar.